Andrew Benintendi Preview, Player Props: White Sox vs. Orioles

 Andrew Benintendi At The Plate

+- Benintendi has an OPS of .710, fueled by an OBP of .339 to go with a slugging percentage of .371.
+All three of those stats are best among Chicago hitters this season.

-- Among the qualified hitters in MLB, he ranks 29th in batting average, 42nd in on-base percentage, and 124th in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 33rd, his on-base percentage ranks 46th, and he is 126th in the league in slugging.

+- In 74.8% of his 119 games this season, Benintendi has picked up at least one hit.
+He's also had 33 multi-hit games.

-- He has homered in five games this season (4.2%), leaving the park in 1% of his trips to the plate.
+- He has hit a home run in five games this season (4.2%), leaving the park in 1% of his trips to the dish.

-- In 26.3% of his games this year, Benintendi has had at least one RBI.
-He's picked up more than one in 5.1% and driven in three or more of his team's runs in one contest.
+- Benintendi has had an RBI in 31 games this year (26.1%), including six multi-RBI outings (5.0%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 50 of 118 games this season, and more than once 11 times.
+- In 50 of 119 games this year, he has scored, and 11 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.